The Moment That Made Difficult Conversations Easier

 And the CEO never recovered the chance to build trust with me.Â

-My determination to grow as a leader sparked decades of learning, healing, and practice, enabling me to trust myself, communicate clearly under pressure, and lead in a way that sustains my well-being.
+My determination to grow as a leader sparked decades of learning, healing, and practice, enabling me to trust myself, communicate clearly under pressure, and lead in a way that sustains my own well-being.

-What emerged from that growth, together with 20 years of executive coaching in five US health systems, became my Four Pillars of Trauma-Informed Leadership.
-They'll help you build the internal steadiness you need to handle tough conversations, embody your values, and lead in a way that protects your well-being and strengthens your team.
+They'll help you build the internal steadiness you need to handle tough conversations, embody your values, and lead in ways that protect your well-being and strengthen your team.

-My Four Pillars of Trauma-Informed Leadership
+My Four Pillars of Drama-Free Communication

 1. GET TO KNOW YOUR SURVIVAL RESPONSE